 The Canada West Swine Health Intelligence Network has released its swine disease surveillance report for the third quarter of 2020.

-CWSHIN Manager Dr. Jete Christensen says the detection of unusual clinical signs, unusual presentations on farms has improved and shakers is one of these unusual conditions.
+CWSHIN Manager Dr. Jette Christensen says the detection of unusual clinical signs, unusual presentations on farms has improved and shakers is one of these unusual conditions.

-Clip-Dr. Jete Christensen-Canada West Swine Health Intelligence Network:
+Clip-Dr. Jette Christensen-Canada West Swine Health Intelligence Network:

 Shakers is when you see newborn piglets, they're shaking, they're trembling.